Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 To install the Metagrid UI for end-users to search and download data, read the documentation [here](https://metagrid.readthedocs.io/en/latest/) and see the Github repo [here](https://github.com/aims-group/metagrid)_don't know if these links need updating_?

 ## 2. Dataset publication
-### Requirements
+**Requirements**
 Publishers to ESGF **must** have an existing Data Node installed at their site.
 Although the publisher software (from v5.x onwards) does not need to run on the Data Node it does require a _Data mount_ for the software to access data files.

 ### 2.1 Dataset preparation
 The ESGF publication process requires robust and effective data management, which can also be a burden for data managers.
 However, the ESGF esgprep toolbox is a piece of software that enables data preparation according to ESGF best practices.
-Esgprep allows the data providers and datanode managers to easily prepare their data for publishing to an ESGF node - it is a standalone toolbox.
+Esgprep allows the data providers and data node managers to easily prepare their data for publishing to an ESGF node - it is a standalone toolbox.
 It can be used to fetch required configuration files, apply the Data Reference Syntax on local filesystems and/or generate mapfiles for ESGF publication.

-Full details of _esgprep_ and instructions provided by the team at Institut Pierre-Simon Laplace (IPSL) can be found [here](https://esgf.github.io/esgf-prepare/)
+Full details of _esgprep_ and instructions for use provided by the team at Institut Pierre-Simon Laplace (IPSL) can be found [here](https://esgf.github.io/esgf-prepare/)

 ### 2.2 Publisher introduction
 The esg-publisher or _esgcet_ Python package contains a collection of command-line utilities to scan, manipulate and push dataset metadata to an ESGF index node.